deepa-sarojam/deepa-sarojam/README.md

 # 💫 About Me:
 ⚡ 15+ years of extensive IT experience in the field of Data Analysis.
 Strong expertise in Project/Program Management, Business and Data Analysis, Data Mining, and Data Profiling.
 Proven expertise in working on customer-facing roles and employing techniques in managing cross-functional teams for multiple large/medium projects and delivering high-quality outcomes on time and within the budget.

-I'm currently working on Python projects in Web Scraping, Data Cleaning & Visualization, Machine Learning etc. <br>I'm looking to develop my coding skills in Web development using Python and Machine Learning.
+I'm currently working on Python projects in Web Scraping, Data Cleaning & Visualization, Machine Learning etc. <br>I'm looking to develop my coding skills in Web development and Machine Learning using Python.

 <br> 😄 Pronouns: She/her<br>